1906 American Elimination Trial

 Vanderbilt Cup Race Art from West Wales

 From the spectacular paintings of Peter Helck to the tin can art of David Wasserman, the action and passion of the Vanderbilt Cup Races have inspired artists for over 100 years.
-Today, David Holland, an artist specializing in motorsports from West Wales, continues to portray the… (0 comments)
+Today, David Holland, an artist specializing in motorsports from West Wales, continues to portray the drama and excitement of these races.
+(0 comments)

 -